 Tip #11: Teach Students About Online Privacy

-Today’s elementary students have grown up in a world where the Internet is easily accessible.
+Today’s elementary students have always lived in a world where the Internet is easily accessible.
 Because students use digital media at such a young age, teachers can make a big difference by teaching them what they should or should not share about themselves online.

-As a teacher, you can help your students avoid spending too much time on the Internet by explaining why digital media is best in moderation and how to use it wisely.
+Time management skills can help students avoid spending excessive amounts of time online.
+As a teacher, you can help by explaining why digital media is best in moderation and how to use it wisely.

 Everyone needs to know their rights and responsibilities as a digital citizen.
-This Ted Talk by Paul Davis can be a great resource to show older elementary students how to ethically use digital media.
+This Rings of Responsibility video can be a great resource to show older students how to ethically use digital media.

 Digital Health and Wellness

-Digital health and wellness is defined here as learning to nurture your physical and psychological well-being while online.
-For children, digital health and wellness activities often involve recognizing what screen time is and practicing time management while online.
+Digital health and wellness is defined here as learning to nurture your physical and mental wellness online.
+For children, digital health and wellness activities often involve recognizing what screen time is and how to use it in mindful ways.
+If you teach teenagers, this could also include nurturing a healthy relationship with social media.

 Tip #13: Promote Active Screen Time Over Passive Screen Time